-A single formula could produce three different scores, depending on whether it’s using information from TransUnion, Equifax, or Experian.
+A single formula could produce three different scores, depending on whether it’s using information from TransUnion, Equifax or Experian — the three major credit bureaus.
 And you can never tell exactly what score a lender will look at when you apply for a loan or mortgage.

-Since there are so many score types, it’s a good idea to track multiple credit scores, whether through a free service like Credit Karma or via your credit card accounts.
+The bottom line: Since there are so many score types, it’s a good idea to track multiple credit scores, whether through a free service like My LendingTree or via your credit card accounts.

 And don’t panic if one score is lower than another.
-They might never match up exactly, but by keeping up with debt payments and using credit responsibly, you can make sure all of your various credit scores go up.
+They might never match up exactly, but by keeping up with debt payments and using credit responsibly, you can make sure all of your various credit scores are headed in the right direction.

-What people think it means: These terms get mixed up a lot, but they affect your taxes in different ways.
-Knowing what they mean will help you save the most money on your returns.
+What people think it means: This list of financial terms gets mixed up a lot, but each affects your taxes in different ways.
+Knowing what they mean will help you save the most money on your annual tax returns.

 What it actually means: Tax exemptions and deductions reduce your amount of taxable income, while a tax credit actually lowers your tax bill.

-Deductions work similarly, but they’re often for more specific reasons.
-The standard deduction has to do with whether you’re single, married, or head of household.
-Itemized deductions let you reduce your taxable income if you spent money on mortgage interest, medical bills, or other qualifying expenses.
+- Deductions are accessible in specific situations.
+The standard deduction has to do with whether you’re single, married or the head of a household.
+Itemized deductions let you reduce your taxable income if you spent money on mortgage interest, medical bills or other qualifying expenses.

-By understanding the difference between exemptions, deductions, and credits, you can choose the best one for your situation and keep more cash in your pocket.
+By understanding the difference of these basic financial terms — exemptions, deductions and credits — you can make the most of your taxes and keep more cash in your pocket.

-What people think it means: You might think a financial advisor can help you with all things related to money, but most are a lot more specialized than that.
+What people think it means: You might think a financial advisor can help you with all things related to money — and understand every item on the list of financial terms — but most advisors are a lot more specialized than that.